VideosWorks/imgui-ffmpeg-opengl/README.md

 To come up :

 - [ ]    slow-motion mode // works already, but requires conversion from OpenCV + highgui to OpenGL
+- [ ]    select the visualization speed (% speed from 0 to 200% forr example)

 Technical informations: